-As a DoorDash driver (or a “Dasher” as they call it), you would pick up food orders from restaurants and deliver them to customers in your local area.
-It’s completely flexible, so you can work whenever it fits into your schedule, as much or as little as you choose.
+As a DoorDash driver (or a “Dasher” as they call it), you would pick up restaurant food orders and deliver them to customers in your local area.
+It’s completely flexible, so you can work whenever it fits your schedule, as much or as little as you choose (subject to availability).

-While the income potential isn’t quite as high as some of the other opportunities on this list, almost anyone can do it and you can start making money very quickly.
-You’ll need to sign up and wait a few days for a background check to clear, but after that, you can being working and earning cash right away.
+While the income potential isn’t quite as high as some other opportunities on this list, almost anyone can do it, and you can start making money very quickly.
+You’ll need to sign up and wait a few days for a background check to clear, but after that, you can be working and earning cash immediately.

 29. Work for Instacart